-After a hugely successful 8 months run in Nakuru Town, Wasili Cabs has this week launched in Eldoret Town.
+After a hugely successful eight months run in Nakuru Town, Wasili Cabs has this week launched in Eldoret Town.

-Speaking during an entrepreneurs forum in Nakuru Town last night, the soft-spoken Tim reveals that the idea of the Wasili cabs hailing app was born out of a conversation with friends.
+Speaking during an entrepreneur’s forum in Nakuru Town on Tuesday evening, the soft-spoken Tim reveals that the idea of the Wasili cabs hailing app was born out of a conversation with friends.

 “I was brought up in Shabaab estate in Nakuru.
-One day we were walking with friends when the idea of launching a classy, comfortable and affordable means of travel came,” reveals Tim.
+One day we were walking with friends when the idea of launching a classy, comfortable and affordable means of travel came up,” reveals Tim.

 While Tim was tasked with developing the app, Mark would procure the cars.